Yolantele/CV/README.md

 ## Jolanta Jas

 I am in a continuous process of learning the best coding and development practices to produce sustainable, adaptable, well designed code and programs.
-Please find projects I was involved in most recently :
+I look forward to joining a team where I could continue learning and practice good craftsmanship.
+Please find development projects I was involved in most recently:

 - Foodeals app - https://github.com/Yolantele/foodie
 - AirBnB clone - https://github.com/Yolantele/MakersBnB
 - Database agnostic Visualiser app - https://github.com/Yolantele/Database-visualization

-Thus far I had 5 years of experience within product design (non-digital) and have been privileged to work on global programs for the largest toy distributor in the world - McDonalds, within the tightly knit team.
-The challenge was to bring a design solution that would satisfy tight cost per unit, mass-production manufacturing limitations, extensive safety regulation limitations and high-performing concept execution.
-I attribute any of the past successes to my working practices, a level of focused commitment and enthusiasm.
+Prior to Makers Academy I had 5 years of experience within product design (non-digital) and have been privileged to work on global programs for the largest toy distributor in the world - McDonalds, within the tightly knit team.
+I attribute my past successes to some key skills, please see the next section.

-I look forward to joining a team where I could continue learning and practice good craftsmanship.